Right plant, right place

 Learn how to choose the perfect plants for your garden.

 Entry via Jodrell Gate

 Plant selection for the garden can be tricky.

 This one-day course will give you lots of ideas and inspiration for plants that suit different situations and soil conditions, in both sunny and shady spots.

-Learn how to match your garden environment to the plants own needs to ensure a successful, healthy planting scheme.
+Get inspiration for different planting combinations in the beautiful scenery of Kew, and learn how to match your garden environment to a plants’ needs to ensure a successful, healthy planting scheme.

 Together, Christine and her husband Michael Lavelle won the Garden Media Guild Practical Book of the Year Award in 2003 and 2008 for their books Organic Gardening and How to Create a Wildlife Garden (both published by Lorenz Books).